nulib/nulib-admin-ui-components/README.md

-# Northwestern Libraries Admin Component Repository
+# Northwestern Libraries Admin React Components

 A collection of Northwestern University Libraries React components, used cross-projects for creating Admin UI interfaces.
-Style Guide via Styleguidist.
+Style guide via Styleguidist.

 ## Style guide and examples

-View the styleguide and usage examples: https://nulib.github.io/nulib-admin-ui-components/styleguide/
+View the styleguide and usage examples: https://nulib.github.io/admin-react-components/styleguide/

 ### Using the component library and assets